Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-resource-groups-samples.md

 ---

-# Azure SDK for Java samples for Azure resource manager
+# Azure Management libraries for Java samples for Azure resource manager

 The following table includes links to Java source code to create and configure Azure resource groups and work with resource manager templates.